nuages-io/nuages-pubsub-starter/README.md

 - Auto generated URL for WebSocket Enpoint and API Endpoint
 - DynamoDb as internal storage
+- Auto-generated API key
+- Default values for Issuer, Audience and Secret.

 You can customize this behavior by setting the following options.